Find a Family

 The theme music for the show was written by Allan Clarke and Gary Benson and performed by The Hollies.
 The track, "Find Me a Family" (note the slight variation from the programme's title), was released as a single and peaked at No. 79.

+The Programme Adviser was Shelagh Beckett.

+The series was highly successful in identifying numerous families for children and raising the profile of fostering and adoption.

 The show is not to be confused with the identically titled occasional slot in LWT's The Weekend Live.
 In 2009, Channel 4 aired a documentary series following a similar theme under the title "Find Me a Family".